KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/docs/setup/README.md

 If you have a tip that helped you with a step on the worksheet, you can easily share it with the group in Slack.
 Or if there are any issues with the worksheet [we make typos or there's an update to a tool that we didn't catch before the session], we may post updates in Slack.
 Plus, after class is over, Slack becomes a tool for you to gain access to mentors as you go through the homework, or any other questions that arise.

 {% hint style='danger' %}
-If you are using a Chromebook, please skip to the [Chromebook instructions](#chromebook-instructions) below!
+If you are borrowing a Coding & Cocktails laptop, you can skip the setup.
+All the tools you need are already installed for you.
 {% endhint %}